 Identifying what employees expect and require is particularly important to the USU Group.
 An awareness of these is essential in being able to guarantee a tailored and sustainable Human Resources policy.
 That is why USU uses a variety of measures to foster a personal dialog with and among staff across different departments and divisions.
-As a Group-wide intranet, the USU Inside platform offers the possibility of exchanging information, ideas and opinions.
+As a Group-wide intranet, the USU Inside platform on Liferay technology offers the possibility of exchanging information, ideas and opinions.
 Published information and articles can be commented on, questions can be asked and ideas can be put forward.
-Wiki Confluence and MS Sharepoint are used for

-Group-wide knowledge documentation and communication.
+Wiki Confluence, MS Sharepoint, the project management tool Wrike and the USU e-learning platform are used for Group-wide knowledge documentation and communication.
 In addition, employee surveys are conducted on a regular basis that offer among other things the opportunity to put forward suggestions, criticisms and requests for changes concerning various sustainability issues.
 All staff are invited to a kick-off event at the start of the year where the management strategy and objectives are discussed and the employees' questions are fielded.
 There is also another information event for all employees in the middle of the fiscal year.
 Moreover, the two-day onboarding event "U Step In!" is organized for all new employees, at which the strategy, organization and business units of the USU Group are presented, among other things.
 Furthermore, besides regular team-building activities, continuous professional development through seminars and training programs form part of the day-to-day working life of USU employees.
 A number of other events, including skiing trips, Christmas celebrations or summer parties, and the principle of keeping office doors open, round off the communication options.
-Owing to the COVID restrictions, many of these events had to be canceled in 2021 as well or were shifted to online channels such as MS Teams or Zoom.
+Owing to the COVID restrictions, many of these events had to be canceled in 2022 as well or were shifted to online channels such as MS Teams or Zoom.